 Every year, millions of Muslims make a religious pilgrimage to Mecca on the last month of the Muslim year.
 This journey, called the Hajj, is one of the Five Pillars of Islam.
 While the dates for the Hajj change from year to year, it always occurs during the Festival time period.

-Next year, we hope to include a Diwali display as part of the Religions of the World area.
+In the future, we hope to include a Diwali display as part of the Religions of the World area.
 Popularly known as the Hindu “festival of lights” Diwali is a five-day festival which generally occurs during the Ontario Power Generation Winter Festival of Lights time period.
 For Hindus, Diwali is one of the most important festivals of the year and is celebrated in families by performing traditional activities together in their homes.
 Diwali, which translates into “row of lamps”, involves the lighting of small clay lamps filled with oil to signify the triumph of good over evil.